 Other key differences between wills and trusts include privacy and the guardianship of children.
 After you die, a will becomes public record, while a trust does not.
 In addition, real property held in trust is titled in the name of the trust, not the name of the settlor or trustee, so it is more difficult for creditors to locate real property owned by you.
 This leads many people opting to create trusts so that they can keep their assets private.

 However, if you wish to name a guardian or custodian for minor or disabled children upon your passing, that will require a will since custody or guardianship can only be granted by a court of competent jurisdiction.

 Estate Planning Attorneys

 While wills are relatively inflexible as compared to trusts, some individuals prefer to have their estate overseen by a probate court to ensure that their wishes are strictly adhered to.
 This is especially important if an individual is concerned with having court oversight to ensure their wishes are strictly adhere to.
-The experienced estate planning attorneys at Gehres Law Group would be happy to answer other questions you may have concerning your estate planning options.
+The experienced estate planning attorneys at Gehres Law Library would be happy to answer other questions you may have concerning your estate planning options.
 Contact us today for a free evaluation.